 ‡‡National Eat Your Noodles Day is March 11th.

 †May 5th is National Hoagie Day.
 November 4th is National Submarine Sandwich Day.
-And someone decided that we needed a National Eat A Hoagie Day on September 14th and Submarine-Hoagie-Grinder Day on October 9th.
+Someone decided that we needed a National Eat A Hoagie Day on September 14th and Submarine-Hoagie-Grinder Day on October 9th.

 ††January 22nd is National Southern Food Day.